-#FemParl IV: Inspiring action from the Middle East to South Asia!
+#FemParl IV: Inspiring action from the Middle East to South and Southeast Asia!

 Women leaders are building a more equal future, from Cairo to Beirut to Delhi!

 Back for its fourth annual year, #FemParl is bigger than ever, spanning two regions, three countries and seven days!

 Young female parliamentarians and women leaders from across the Middle East and North Africa (MENA) will gather in Cairo for two days of workshops and discussions focused on communications, women in governance and inclusive economic growth.
 The delegates will then travel to Beirut for another two days that will focus on women’s empowerment and gender equality, as well as women’s role in peace and security.

 After a week in the Middle East and North Africa, #FemParl returns to Delhi to empower women leaders from across South and Southeast Asia to challenge social norms, overcome traditional barriers and influence decision makers in business and politics.